Salmon Quiche | Easy Guest Invitation Recipe

 Instead of salmon, you can use cubed chicken breast or bacon.

-Chicken breast will add a light flavor, while bacon will provide a savory richness.
+Chicken breast will add a lean flavor, while bacon will provide a savory richness.

-If spinach or asparagus are unavailable, lightly sautéed broccoli or mushrooms can be good alternatives.
+If spinach or asparagus are unavailable, lightly sautéed broccoli or button mushrooms work well.

-If you don't have sour cream, plain yogurt or heavy cream can be used, but note that the unique tangy flavor of sour cream might be diminished.
+If you don't have sour cream, plain yogurt or heavy cream can be used as a substitute, but note that the quiche might lose some of sour cream's unique tang.

-Cheddar cheese or mozzarella cheese can replace Emmental cheese, but Emmental's nutty flavor and texture complement quiche best.
+While cheddar or mozzarella cheese can replace Emmental cheese, Emmental's nutty flavor and texture best complement a quiche.

 🥘 Ingredients